Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 -   Determine the percentage of users exposed to the new feature
 -   Determine the percentage of users that get exposed to each version of the feature

-To target users accordingly, we will create an [activation strategy](/reference/activation-strategies).
-This Unleash concept defines who will be exposed to a particular flag or flags.
+To target users accordingly, let's create an [activation strategy](/reference/activation-strategies).
+This Unleash concept defines who will be exposed to a particular flag.
 Unleash comes pre-configured with multiple activation strategies that let you enable a feature only for a specified audience, depending on the parameters under which you would like to release a feature.

 ![Anatomy of an activation strategy](/img/anatomy-of-unleash-strategy.png)

 Different strategies use different parameters.
 Predefined strategies are bundled with Unleash.
-The default strategy is the gradual rollout strategy with 100% rollout, which basically means that the feature is enabled for all users.
-In this tutorial, we will adjust the percentage of users who have access to the feature.
+The default strategy is a gradual rollout to 100%, which means that the feature is enabled for all users.
+In this tutorial, we'll adjust the percentage of users who have access to the feature.

 :::note
 Activation strategies are defined on the server.
 For server-side SDKs, activation strategy implementation is done on the client side.
 For frontend SDKs, the feature is calculated on the server side.
 :::

-On the feature flag view in Unleash, click on the ‘Add your first strategy’ button to navigate to a (default) gradual rollout strategy form.
+Open your feature flag and click **Add strategy**.

 ![Add your first strategy from the flag view in Unleash.](/img/use-case-add-new-strategy.png)